What is Buncee and How Does It Work?

 As you can see from the above GIF, Buncee works within Microsoft OneNote, making it possible to give feedback to students right there within the app.

 Clip and Stitch is a great feature that allows you to take a slide from existing Buncee projects and add it into a new one.
-A great way to take the best bits of many students' projects to create one overarching preview Buncee for parents to view.
+A great way to use the best bits of many students' projects to create one overarching preview Buncee for parents to view.

 How much does Buncee cost?